realworldocaml/book/en/command-line-parsing.md

 ### Anonymous arguments

-Let's build the specification for a single argument that is passed directly on the command-line (this is known as an _anonymous_ argument).
+Let's build the specification for a single argument that is passed directly on the command-line.
+This is known as an _anonymous_ argument.

 ```frag
 ((typ ocaml)(name command-line-parsing/basic_md5.ml)(part 1))
 ```

-The specification functions are all defined in the `Command.Spec` module and initialized to an `empty` value.
-Parameters are subsequently added via the `+>` combinator (which is available since we opened `Command.Spec` into our default environment).
-We've then defined a single `filename` anonymous argument to capture the input filename to `do_hash`.
+The `Command.Spec` module defines the tools you'll need to build up a command-line specification.
+We start with the `empty` value, and add parameters to that using the `+>` combinator.
+(Both of these values come from `Command.Spec`.)

-Anonymous parameters are created using the `%:` operator.
-This binds a textual name (used in the help text to identify the parameter) to an OCaml conversion function that parses the command-line string fragments into a higher-level OCaml data type.
+In this case, we defined a single anonymous argument called `filename` which takes a value of type `string`.
+Anonymous parameters are created using the `%:` operator, which binds a textual name (used in the help text to identify the parameter) to an OCaml conversion function that parses the command-line string fragments into a higher-level OCaml data type.
 In the example above this is just `Command.Spec.string`, but we'll see more complex conversion options later in the chapter.

 ### Defining basic commands